Indigenous name: Dharug Country

 The vegetation in the reserve consists of three ecological communities, reflecting different soil types, which vary from sandy to more alluvial clay and gravel, damper in some areas:

-Please note this site has no toilets.
+This site has no toilets.

 As you walk along the survey trail take note of all the birds you see and hear, and of how many of each species.
 This standardised survey is known as a ‘500m area search’.
+Click here for detailed instructions on how to survey this site.

 Record your bird survey using the Birdata app.